ehlesp/smallab-k8s-pve-guide/G044 - System update 03 ~ Updating VMs and UrBackup.md

 ### _Consider doing a backup of the UrBackup server_

-If you have storage space for it, make a backup of the VM manually (unless you already have it scheduled in Proxmox VE).
+If you have storage space for it, make a backup of the VM either manually or by schedule.
 After you've done the update correctly, you can always remove that backup later.

 ### _Checking the version of UrBackup_

 #### **Server version**

-To check the version of your UrBackup server is very simple, since you can see it right in the login, at the page's bottom bar.
+To check your UrBackup server's version is very simple, since you can see it right in the login, at the page's bottom bar.

 ![UrBackup server version](images/g044/urbackup_server_version.png "UrBackup server version")